seanthegeek/randomrestaurant/README.md

 will also execute `randomrestaurant.py` for you in the context of the virtual environment and pass all arguments to it.

+## Updates

+To pull the latest updates:

+1. Open a terminal
+2. `cd` to the directory where this repository was cloned
+3. run `git pull`

 [git-windows]: https://git-scm.com/download/win
 [homebrew]: https://brew.sh/
 [GMP]: https://developers.google.com/maps/get-started/